 For years, a secret, untamed garden hovered above the cityscape of Chelsea and Hell’s Kitchen.
 Formed from the wild grass, flower, and weed seeds that randomly blew onto the tracks of a 1 1/2-mile abandoned elevated railway, it became a hidden-in-plain-sight oasis for those New Yorkers brave (and limber) enough to scale the trestles.
-When the city started planning to tear down the historic rail structure (constructed 1929−34), a movement was born to save it and create a “grand public promenade,” with easy access from the street, and that has now happened.
-Beautifully landscaped (in many places with the “weeds” that once grew there naturally), with benches and gourmet food vendors galore, it’s become THE place to head for a stroll on a balmy summer evening.
+When the city started planning to tear down the historic rail structure (constructed 1929−34), a movement was born to save it and create a “grand public promenade,” with easy access from the street.
+Opened in 2009, it's beautifully landscaped (in many places with the “weeds” that once grew there naturally, replanted in areas where they wouldn't destroy the rest of the plants), with benches and gourmet food vendors galore, and a unique vantage for viewing surrounding buildings and the streets below—it’s become THE place to head for a stroll on a balmy summer evening.

 - Gansevoort Woodland (at the top of the stairsat the Gansevoort Street entry).
 The foliage changes with the seasons.
 In autumn, aromatic aster, smoke-bush, and winterberry holly dust the paths in purple and red hues.
 In spring, walkways are illowed in creamy white serviceberry blossoms.
 The old track's rusted rails are integrated into the landscaping.

 - 14th Street Passage.
 You're walking through the only building that shares a support system with the original tracks.
 This was once a meat storage and packing facility; in fact, architects working on the High Line found 60 vats of animal carcasses in the basement here when they began their work.